 Tips for Using an Advance

+Now that you know what you’re getting yourself into, you may decide that an advance is the right choice for you.
+If so, it’s important that you use it with care.
+Whether an advance helps or hurts you is primarily up to you.
+So, what’s the true cost of taking an advance?
 Ask yourself, “What am I giving up by taking this advance?”
-You might have to give up creative rights, ownership of your music, flexibility in your career (if you end up un-recouped for a long time), the ability to decide how to promote your music going forward or how you want to manage your image.
+You might have to give up creative rights, ownership of your music, flexibility in your career (if you end up unrecouped for a long time), the ability to decide how to promote your music going forward, or how you want to manage your image.
+Are those things you’re willing to forgo?

 In Conclusion…